May 22, 1998

 But even as the debate over gun rights narrowed, so did the perception of guns themselves in American culture, the chairman explained.
 With the homicide rate just starting to rise in 1961, ending decades of welcome statistical decline, guns were suddenly being portrayed in a negative light in America.
 Too much effort was being expended “solely to fighting anti-gun legislation,” rather than “taking the POSITIVE approach and promoting the shooting sports for the beneficial and recreational activities they have been in the past… and can and should be in the future.”

-The NSSF’s first Executive Committee included an executive from Colt, and — representing Sturm & Ruger — Bill Ruger himself.
+The NSSF’s first Executive Committee included a VP from Colt, and — representing Sturm & Ruger — Bill Ruger himself.
 But the focus was on more than just gun sales.
 The governor of South Dakota also spoke at the banquet, and said that as an avid hunter himself, he believed “that in the some-25,000,000 gun owners of the United States rests a political forcefulness which, if ever mobilized, could swing the entire country.”
 Such voters lived in places where — as the Guns & Ammunition reporter in attendance put it — “the shotgun behind the door is standard equipment, [and] where its loss as a daily tool and instrument of country fun would be unthinkable.”

 * * *